ZainaSE7835/Challenge-6-Quiz-Game/README.md

 - Adding event listeners

 ## Usage:
-click on the start quiz button to start the quiz.
+Click on the start quiz button to start the multiple choice quiz.

 ## Installation:
 N/A